What are Gestalt principles?

 It's human nature to group like things together.
-In gestalt, similar elements are visually grouped, regardless of their proximity to each other.
+In gestalt, similar elements are visually grouped, no matter of their proximity to every other.
 They can be grouped by color, shape, or size.
 Of course, you can make things dissimilar if you want to make them stand out from the crowd.
-It's why buttons for calls to action are often designed in a different color than the rest of a page---so they stand out and draw the visitor's attention to the desired action.
+It's why buttons for calls to action are often designed in a distinguished color than the rest of a page---so they stand out and draw the visitor's attention to the desired action.

 Law of Continuity

-The law of continuity posits that the human eye will follow the smoothest path when viewing lines, regardless of how the lines were actually drawn.
-This continuation can be a valuable tool when the goal is to guide a visitor's eye in a certain direction.
-They will follow the simplest path on the page, so make sure the most vital parts they should see fall within that path.
-Since the eye naturally follows a line, placing items in a series in a line will naturally draw the eye from one item to the next.
+The law of continuity states that the human eye will follow the smoothest path when viewing lines, regardless of how the lines were actually drawn.
+This continuation is often a valuable tool when the goal is to guide a visitor's eye towards a certain direction.
+They will follow the easiest path on the page, so make sure the most important parts they have to see fall within that path.
+Since the eye naturally follows a line, placing items in a series will naturally draw the eye from one item to another.
 Horizontal sliders are one such example, as are related product listings on sites like Amazon.

 Law of Closure